30drie/FlowR/README.md

 ## License

 FlowR is available under the Apache 2.0 license.
 See LICENSE for details.
-Hint: FlowR will stay free to use
+FlowR will stay free to use